 Manage and update the

 /etc/hosts file on your Mac.
 Add new entries and turn on and off existing ones with one click.
-It's perfect for switching between staging and production servers or just for testing out your new website before it goes live.
+It’s perfect for switching between staging and production servers or testing your new website before it goes live.

 Nottingham 2009 – 2019

 Your very own personal, plain-text wiki.
-It's a simple and elegant place to store all of your notes, thoughts, and ideas - and then link them together with [[WikiLinks]].
-Insanely fast full-text search across even the largest of libraries plus @tags and cross-references means you can organize your notes in any way that suits your own particular preferences.
+It’s a simple and elegant place to store your notes, thoughts, and ideas and link them with [[WikiLinks]].
+Insanely fast full-text search across even the largest of libraries, plus @tags and cross-references, mean you can organize your notes in any way that suits your particular preferences.

 Triage 2018 – 2019